Harshethabm9/Library-Management-System-project/README.md

 # Library-management-system

+## Overview
 This is a simple program on Libaray Management System where we have focused majorly on OOPs concept.
 It allows users to add books to the library, display available books, borrow a book from the available list of books, return a borrowed book bacK to library and track if a student donates a books to the library.

-## Overview
-A library management system is a software application for efficiently managing library operations and resources.
-It serves as a comprehensive tool for librarians, allowing them to streamline book management, user interaction, and administrative tasks.

 ## Features